pmaccarron/Covid-19/README.md

 # Covid-19
-Pulls data from Wikipedia and plots the number of cases
+Pulls data from Wikipedia and plots the number of cases.

+Requires Python 3+, matplotlib, numpy and scipy.

 Use the covid19.py script, keep the read_wiki_data.py file in the same folder.